July 17: A Cursed Day

 RMS Carpathia Sunk by U-Boat Torpedo

-The RMS Carpathia, which had rescued the survivors of the Titanic was sunk in the Atlantic on 17 July 1918 during the First World War, after being torpedoed by a German U-boat off the Irish coast.
+The RMS Carpathia, which had rescued the survivors of the Titanic, was sunk in the Atlantic after being torpedoed by a German U-boat off the Irish coast.
 Five of her crew lost their lives in the sinking.

 Port Chicago Disaster

-The Port Chicago disaster was a deadly munitions explosion that occurred on July 17, 1944, at the Port Chicago Naval Magazine in Port Chicago, California,.
+The Port Chicago disaster was a deadly munitions explosion that occurred at the Port Chicago Naval Magazine in Port Chicago, California,.
 Munitions detonated while being loaded onto a cargo vessel bound for the Pacific Theater of Operations, killing 320 sailors and civilians and injuring 390 others.

 Worst Midshipman Crash